danielver02/ALPS/doc/input.md

-# Quick Guide
+# ALPS Input

-This is a quick guide that gives a reference for the key parameters used by ALPS.
+This is a reference for the key input parameters used by ALPS.

 ## Namelists in input files.